 where $s$ is the proper time along it.
 The momentum-energy tensor can be decomposed\footnote{In this section, the indices $i,j,k,l,m$ may be used to indicate spatial indices of tensor components, so that they assume values from $1$ to $3$.
 Hopefully, it will be sufficiently clear where they are being used with this meaning and where the standard convention (abstract indices) is being used.} as

-where $\rho$ can be interpreted as the mass density of the matter distribution, $g^i = (g^1, g^2, g^3)$ can be seen as the density of linear 3-momentum, and the 3-tensor $h^{ij}$ is called the total stress 3-tensor.
+where $\rho$ is the mass density of the matter distribution, $g^i = (g^1, g^2, g^3)$ the density of linear 3-momentum, and the 3-tensor $h^{ij}$ is the total stress 3-tensor.
 If $u^i$ is the 3-velocity of a piece of matter at a given point, then the total stress 3-tensor $h^{ij}$ is related with the stress 3-tensor $\tau^{ij}$ by $h^{ij} = \tau^{ij} + g^i u^j$, and $\tau^{ij}$ is such that, for an infinitesimal oriented surface of area $\delta A$ and a direction defined by the unit 3-vector $\hat n = (n^1, n^2, n^3)$, then the 3-vector $\tau^{ij}n_j \delta A$ yields the force that the matter on the negative side of the surface applies to the matter on the positive side of it.